HRW Student Task Force logo

 Today is International Human Rights Day!
 Human Rights Day is celebrated by countries across the globe annually on December 10 to commemorate the adoption of the Universal Declaration of Human Rights (UDHR) by the United Nations General Assembly in 1948.
 The United Nations first established this day to highlight the UDHR as the common standard of achievement for all peoples and nations.
 This milestone document proclaims the inalienable rights to which everyone is entitled, without discrimination.
 STF created a video featuring STF members reading the 30 articles of the UDHR in acknowledgment of Human Rights Day.
 Watch our STFers in action!

 We hope you will celebrate Human Rights Day with us!
 HRE USA is honoring Pam Bruns and her work with STF.
-There’s still time to register for the event!

 About this Event: